Mushfiq Khwaja: Early life and education

 Khwaja was born in 1935 in Lahore, British India (now Pakistan).
 His father, Khwaja Abdul Waheed, was a noted scholar.

 Following the partition of India, the family moved to Karachi in 1948.
-Khwaja earned his bachelor's degree in 1957 and later completed a master's in Urdu from Karachi University in 1958.
+Khwaja earned his bachelor's degree in 1957 and later completed a master's degree in Urdu language from Karachi University in 1958.

 Career

 In April 1957, at the age of 22, Khwaja was appointed editor of the Urdu journal Qaumi Zaban by Maulvi Abdul Haq, the founder of Anjuman-e-Taraqqi-e-Urdu (ATU).
 He served as the curator of Educational Affairs at the ATU from 1957 to 1983.

 He translated the Persian text Tareekh-i-Farishta into Urdu, publishing under the name Abdul Hai Khwaja.
 He also published various social and romantic novels under the pseudonym Saeeda Khatoon, though these works received mixed critical attention and are less documented in scholarly discussions.

 Poetry, humor, and letters

 Khwaja published a collection of poetry titled Abyaat.
 After its release, he did not continue publishing verse, though some of his unpublished poems have been preserved.

 He was also known for his satirical and humorous writings, particularly the literary columns he wrote under the pen name Khama-Bagosh, which appeared regularly in Urdu periodicals and gained readership for their wit and social commentary.

 In addition to poetry and satire, he maintained an extensive correspondence with contemporaries.
 Nine volumes of his letters have been published posthumously, providing information about his literary associations and intellectual engagements.

 In the 1980s, he also contributed a regular literary column under the pseudonym Khama Bagosh.